bitstep-ie/mango4j-crypto/docs/mango4j/mango4j-crypto-core/basic.md

 HMACs when we search for something.
 Since we can't remove a tenant's keys (because there may be records that have never been modified since being written with the key in use at that time) then we'll have to keep using all of them to generate HMACs for every operation until the end of time.
-Also, although challenge 1 above will still be solved in a functional sense, challenge 2 still remains a serious problem in your application (if you have unique constraint requirements).
-The only concrete way to solve challenge 2 for key rotation
+Also, although the search challenge documented above will still be solved in a functional sense, the unique constraint challenge will still remain a serious problem in your application (if you have unique constraint requirements).
-(without rekey) for long-lived data would be to use the List HMAC Strategy.
+The only concrete way to solve the unique constraint challenge for key rotation without rekey would be to use the List HMAC Strategy.
 <br>
 <br>